jitsejan/hello-poetry/README.md

 # Hello Poetry!

-> Publishing your Python package to your own server
+### Publishing your Python package to your own server

 It has been quite a few years that I have been working with Python but I never took the time to take a deeper look into how to package my code.
 To be fair, I never really had the use case and the following tutorial is purely a simple introduction on how to create your package and deploy it to your private server.
-I have used the **complex** way of packaging as described on [python.org](https://packaging.python.org/tutorials/packaging-projects/#packaging-python-projects) in a different project (maybe another article?) and found it to be pretty tedious so I looked for a different method.
+I have used the **complex** way of packaging as described on [python.org](https://packaging.python.org/tutorials/packaging-projects/#packaging-python-projects) in a different project (maybe a future article?) and found it to be pretty tedious so I looked for a different method.
 A popular way of creating and deploying packages is by using [poetry](https://python-poetry.org) that can take care of your virtual environments and has a built-in mechanism to publish your packages to [PyPI](https://pypi.org).

 ## Prerequisites